CSE11-SU121-Assignments/cse11-pa7-starter/README.md

 Your program should take in the name of the file and a *single* query of any type, and print all the lines that match that single query.
 By **single**, we mean that any single query (length, greater, less, contains, starts, ends, not) could be used to test the Milestone3 code, but not a sequence of queries seperated by ```&```.

 #### Milestone 4
 Your program should take in the name of the file and a *single* query of any type and a *single* transform of any type, and print all the lines that match that single query, transformed by that single transform.
+Your program should also handle the cases where no transform is provided and/or no query is provided.

 After milestone 4, complete the full task as described above.